CiscoSecurity/tr-05-serverless-relay/README.md

 ## Preparation

-To get started, you have to configure your AWS environment and encode your third-party credentials into a JWT token using some generated secret key.
+To get started, you have to configure your AWS environment and encode your third-party credentials into a JWT using a generated secret key.

 ### AWS